AshFoster/whisky-legends/README.md

       - As a site user I want to be able to view ratings of whiskies or other products so that I can see which have the highest and lowest ratings

   - __Epic 4: Filtering, Sorting and Searching__
-      - As a site user I want to be able to sort the list of available whiskies and other products so that I can easily identify the best rated, best priced and regionally sorted whiskies
+      - As a site user I want to be able to sort the list of available whiskies and other products so that I can easily identify the best rated, best priced and alphabetically sorted whiskies
       - As a site user I want to be able to filter on a specific category/categories of whisky so that I can easily identify whiskies of a particular category/categories
       - As a site user I want to be able to sort a specific category of whisky so that I can find the best priced or best rated whisky from a specific category or sort the whiskies in that category by name
       - As a site user I want to be able to sort multiple categories of whiskies simultaneously so that I can find the best priced or best rated whiskies across broad categories such as "region" or "type"